 —

-We have seen numerous vineyards and talked to many vintners throughout the Napa Valley as we’ve worked on building the Napa Wine Project.
+We have visited numerous vineyards and talked to many vintners throughout the Napa Valley as we’ve worked on building the Napa Wine Project.
 It is always refreshing to yet again be inspired by both the vintner (Claude) and what he and Katherine have accomplished (the estate & dedication to their vineyards and premium wines).

-Total production is about 3,000 cases each year (varies from vintage to vintage of course) and much of the wine is sold through their mailing list.
-Each bottle is labeled with a Prooftag which guarantees its authenticity (use of microscopic bubbles generates a three-dimensional code unique to each bottle) which can then be verified online or with a smart phone.
-To join Blankiet’s wait list, to request a memorable and extremely detailed tour experience, or for more information visit: www.blankiet.com
+Total production is about 3,000 cases each year which varies from vintage to vintage; much of the wine is sold through their member’s allocation list.
+Since 2005, aach bottle is labeled with a Prooftag which guarantees its authenticity (use of microscopic bubbles generates a three-dimensional code unique to each bottle) which can then be verified online or with a smart phone.

 Vineyards